sirosfoundation/web-wallet-selector/docs/icons/chrome.md

 - icon48.png (48x48)
 - icon128.png (128x128)

 You can generate icons using an online tool or design software.
-Make sure they represent your DC API Interceptor extension clearly.
+Make sure they represent your Web Wallet Selector extension clearly.